ecpunk/Mimecast-API-Action-Pack/README.md

 ```

 ## Asking AI for a script
-If you use an AI assistant, see `AI_GUIDE.md` for prompts and assumptions tailored for script generation.
+If you use an AI assistant, see `AI_GUIDE.md` and `PROMPTS.md` for ready-to-copy prompts and assumptions.

 ## Notes & best practices
 - Use `path` and `method` from `api-reference.json` as source of truth.